Skip to main content

 • Can cause headaches, skin irritation, and respiratory issues, including chest tightness, shortness of breath, or lung infections

-You can remove mildew can be on your own, while black mold may require a professional because it's much more dangerous and could potentially lead to black mold poisoning.
+You can remove mildew on your own, while species like black mold may require a professional because it's much more dangerous.
+It could potentially lead to black mold poisoning.
 Here are some tips for taking care of both.

 Dark brown mildew or mold on plastic interior shower curtain in a light aqua bathroom